michielbdejong/hnet/README.md

 # Usage

+To get started, clone this repo, clone [EventEmitter2](https://github.com/hij1nx/EventEmitter2) next to it, then npm install 'request', 'async', 'colors', './EventEmitter2' and './hnet'.
+Node version 0.4.12 is required.

 For now, you can find many examples of usage here: <a href="https://github.com/hookio/hnet/tree/master/examples/">hnet api examples</a>

 <a href="https://github.com/hookio/hnet/tree/master/examples/sample-hnet-application/server.js">There is also a basic http server example which will response to http requests with `hnet` data</a>